yzoug/minac/README.md

 Finally, a Lichess token with the `challenge:read/write`, `board:play` and `study:write` permissions is needed: get it [from here](https://lichess.org/account/oauth/token) and write it in the `token.secret` file at the root of the project, before running `cargo run`.

-This software is still in alpha, and I don't have experience with Rust.
+This software is still in alpha, and I don't much have experience with Rust.
 You've been warned ;).

 ## What `minac` wants to be